benzac-de/rbtv-msx/README.md

 # RBTV MSX
 This is a **Rocket Beans TV (RBTV)** portal for the **Media Station X (MSX)** application that allows you to consume RBTV content on your Smart TV.
 It uses the [Rocket Beans TV API](https://github.com/rocketbeans/rbtv-apidoc) to browse and play RBTV content.
 You can simply set it up by installing MSX on your Smart TV (please see [Platform Support](https://msx.benzac.de/info/?tab=PlatformSupport) for corresponding application stores), launching it, and entering `rbtv.msx.benzac.de` as start parameter.
-You can also launch the portal directly in your browser by opening this link: [RBTV MSX](https://msx.benzac.de/?start=menu:request:interaction:init@https://rbtv.msx.benzac.de).
+You can also launch the portal directly in your browser by opening this link: [RBTV MSX](https://rbtv.msx.benzac.de).

 ## Features
 * Clean, minimalistic, fast, and responsive UI (optimized for Smart TVs)
 * Automatic list expansion (continuous scrolling)
-* Extensive video information (related episodes, related show, involved beans, etc.)
+* Extensive video information (related videos, related show, involved beans, etc.)
 * Resume functions (show progress and resume content from last position)
-* Search for shows/episodes
+* Search functions (search for shows or videos)
+* Customizable menu (add/move/remove favorite shows/beans to/in/from main menu)

 ## Screenshots
 ![RBTV MSX](https://rbtv.msx.benzac.de/assets/screens.png)